The Hot Kid

 The Hot Kid is a 2005 novel by Elmore Leonard.

 Plot summary

-This fictional story is set during The Great Depression and follows the career of Carl (Carlos) Webster, a crack shot, well respected, and mannerful lawman who killed his first criminal at the ripe age of fifteen.
-The reader follows Carlos' career as he begins a long dance of death with Jack Belmont, an ambitious criminal who wants to become public enemy number one.
+This fictional story is set during The Great Depression and follows the career of Carl (Carlos) Webster, a crack shot, well respected, and mannerful lawman who killed his first criminal, aged 15.
+The reader follows Carlos' career and his conflict with Jack Belmont, an ambitious criminal who wants to become public enemy number one.
 The story follows other characters like Louly Brown, a woman who loves Carlos, but wants to be known as Pretty Boy Floyd's gal.
-There's also writer Tony Antonelli, of True Detective magazine, who wants to write like a pro, and wishes Elodie, a gal he likes, wasn't a whore.
-The novel is full of grade-A action and violence perpetrated through criminals, lawmen, Tommy guns, bank robberies, hot cars, all falling against the backdrop of Prohibition.
+There's also writer Tony Antonelli, of True Detective magazine.

 Carl Webster is presented as the son of Virgil Webster, introduced in Leonard's 1998 novel Cuba Libre.
 Both men reappear in Leonard's 2007 novel Up In Honey's Room.